 After Adding Conditional Cookies to a Mobile App on Appdome

 After you have added Conditional Cookies to any Mobile App on Appdome, there are a few additional steps needed to complete your mobile integration project.
-Read this Knowledge Base article to learn what to do after you successfully Fuse an app.
+Read this Knowledge Base article to learn what to do after you successfully build an app.
 It explains both optional steps and required steps.

 That is it – Enjoy Appdome for conditional cookies in your application!